DevExpress-Examples/out-of-maintenance-win-viewer-how-to-apply-default-filtering-to-master-filter-items-that-affect-each/Readme.md

 * [Form1.cs](./CS/MutualDefaultFiltering/Form1.cs) (VB: [Form1.vb](./VB/MutualDefaultFiltering/Form1.vb))
 <!-- default file list end -->
-# How to Apply Default Filtering to Master Filter Items that Affect Each Other
+# Dashboard for WinForms - How to Apply Default Filtering to Master Filter Items that Affect Each Other

 The following Dashboard Viewer events allow you to apply default master filtering: